 They are in no particular order, so you can print them out for your learners when they fit your plans.

 I like seeing how far they come from the beginning of the year to the end of the year in their writing skill: in penmanship, in their ability to get their thoughts on paper, grammar, and more.

 I print these on regular paper, nothing special.
 I hole bunch and either use a 3-hole binder or a duo tang folder to keep them all together.

 Writing time at the end of our lessons has been a nice way to unwind.
 I do not correct these journal pages.
-I want to the write their story freely, and to not worry about grammar or spelling, but just the act of getting their words on paper.
+I want to write their story freely, and not worry about grammar or spelling, but just the act of getting their words on paper.